I did not read the supportive comments on

 And it deepened these hurt feelings.

-But after my last post about how being the one still struggling has left me feeling like an Outsider.
+an Outsider.
 After expressing all these feelings of hurt and loneliness, I received so many comments from those feeling the same way.
 Feeling as if we were left alone on the battlefield.

 And these comments made me realize that I am not alone.